 This fee is calculated based on the value of the property and the mortgage funds borrowed and can be several hundreds of dollars.

-We offer a Land Titles calculator, along with calculating any other closings costs on our website.
+We offer a Land Titles calculator, along with calculating any other closing costs on our website.

 Real Property Report (RPR)